gicentre/elm-vegalite/docs/changeNotes.md

   These mostly relate to the old interaction model superseded in Vega-Lite 5 / elm-Vegalite 4 (see 'Deprecations' in change document for elm-Vegalite 4 for details on updating any legacy interaction functions that follow the old Vega-Lite interaction model).

 - New `Position` types to support Vega-Lite 5.2's new offset channel: `XOffset` and `YOffset`.
 While technically a breaking change as it extends the `Position` custom type variants, these additions are unlikely to break any existing code.
-- Remove exposed `Measurement` type and associated functions `pMType`.
+- Remove exposed `Measurement` type and associated functions `pMType`, `mMType`.
 Since elm-vegaLite V2, the preferred way to reference measurement type has been through functions `pQuant`, `mOrdinal` etc.

 ### V5.0 Additions